ycpcs/cs320-spring2020/assign/assign03.md

 * A slide summarizing the major technical challenges that your team faced, and how you overcame them.
 * A slide summarizing what you plan to accomplish before your final presentation and demo.

-!<-- Commenting out MS4, moved slides to MS3

-**Milestone 4: "95%" Working System**.
-Your team should demonstrate a working system that is nearly complete.
-Nearly all of the required features should be implemented.
-The system should have a reasonable degree of "polish".
-Your team should be prepared to discuss what remains in order to reach a point where the system is complete.
-Your presentation should be a condensed "dry run" of your final presentation, with a degree of structure and polish that is closer to the formal presentation that your team will give for its final demonstration.
-The presentation for MS4 should include the following:

--->

 ## Evaluation

 For each of these milestones, I will give your team one of the following grades: *below expectations*, *meets expectations*, or *exceeds expectations*.
 Below expectations means that I am concerned that your team is not making sufficient progress.
-At all 4 milestones, I expect that there will be sufficient effort put towards automated unit test case development.
+At all 3 milestones, I expect that there will be sufficient effort put towards automated unit test case development.

 <div class="callout">
 <b>DO NOT LEAVE TEST CASES AS AN AFTER-THOUGHT.
 YOUR TEAM WILL RECEIVE "BELOW EXPECTATIONS" IF YOU DO NOT HAVE SUFFICIENT TEST CASES DEVELOPED FOR EACH MILESTONE.</b>